Jagannath Temple, Puri: Gupta Gundicha

-It is celebrated for 16 days from Ashwin month's Krishna dwitiya to Vijayadashami.
-As per tradition, Madhava, along with Durga, (known as Durgamadhaba), is taken on a tour of the temple premises.
-The tour within the temple is observed for the first eight days.
-For the next eight days, the deities are taken outside the temple on a palanquin to the nearby Narayani temple situated in the Dola mandapa lane.
-After their worship, they are brought back to the temple.
+It is celebrated for sixteen days from Krishna Dwitiya of the month of Ashwin to Vijayadashami.
+As per tradition, Madhava, along with Durga (known as Durgamadhaba) is taken on a procession around the temple premises.
+The procession within the temple is observed for the first eight days.
+During the following next eight days, the deities are carried outside the temple on a palanquin to the nearby Narayani Temple located in the Dola mandapa lane.
+After the rituals are completed, they are brought back to the temple.

 Nabakalebara

-Nabakalabera is a ritual associated with Jagannath, which takes place every 8, 12 or 19 years, when one lunar month of Ashadha is followed by another lunar month of Ashadha.
-Meaning "New Body", the ritual involves installation of new images in the Jagannath Temple and the burial of the old images at the temple at Koili Vaikuntha.
-The festival is witnessed by millions of people and its budget exceeds ₹41000000.
-More than three million devotees are estimated to have visited the temple during the Nabakalevara in 2015, making it one of the most visited festivals in the world.
+Nabakalabera is a ritual associated with Jagannath, obsereved every eight, twelve or nineteen years, when one lunar month of Ashadha is followed by another.
+Meaning "new body", the ritual involves installation of new images in the Jagannath Temple and the burial of the old images at the temple at Koili Vaikuntha.
+The festival is attended by millions of people and its budget exceeds ₹41000000.
+More than three million devotees are estimated to have visited the temple during the Nabakalevara of 2015, making it one of the most widely attended festivals in the world.

-Management

-After independence, the Government of Odisha, with a view to getting better administrative system, passed "The Puri Shri Jagannath Temple (Administration) Act, 1952".

-Dibyasingha Deba, the incumbent Gajapati king and King of Puri, is the current adhyasevak (chief servitor) of the temple.
-He took the role in 1970 at the age of 17, after the death of his father, Birakishore Deb, then King of Puri.